Jesus Gonzalez wouldn't have been able to attend Concordia College without a Minnesota State Grant, the Moorhead senior said.

 The popularity of the North Star Promise program, which offers free tuition to undergraduates at public institutions from families earning less than $80,000, was one factor in the enrollment spike, several officials agreed.

-Direct enrollment, a new initiative that offers high school seniors acceptance at some colleges without formally applying, also contributed, said Meghan Flores, the Office of Higher Education's manager of state financial aid programs.
+Direct admissions, a new initiative that offers high school seniors acceptance at some colleges without formally applying, also contributed, said Meghan Flores, the Office of Higher Education's manager of state financial aid programs.

 Pelowski pointed to another factor in the grant program's shortfall — tuition increases at the U exceeded what legislators expected.
 He said he was disappointed in the hikes.
 At Minnesota State schools, tuition was frozen.